Lucasosf/algorithms/README.md

 Data volume:
  - 14 floors
- - more then 1 elevator fully of peaple per floor
+ - 30 people per floor weighing 80kg each one
  - 4 elavators
  - there is stairs
- - the elevator has the technology that you want
+ - the elevator supports up to 800 kg

 Let the games begin.